-It’s almost April 15, and the taxman cometh.
 The good news?
-Many boat taxes help to pay for things that boaters want, like facilities, on-the-water services and waterway upkeep.
+Many boat taxes help to pay for things that boaters want and love - such as boat facilities, on-the-water services and waterway upkeep.
 The bad news?
 We have to pay the taxes.

 While there is no federal tax imposed on a boat purchase, there are state and local taxes of varieties as plentiful as the perennials popping up in spring gardens.
 You need to check with your own state offices—both where you buy the boat, and where you keep it and cruise it—to determine what you might owe, but overall, you’ll encounter three kinds of basic taxes, no matter what type of boat you buy.